Skip to content

 The right tool for the job

 When evaluating the use of local PersistentClient one should always factor in the scale of the application.
-Similar to SQLite vs Posgres/MySQL, PersistentClient vs HTTPClient with Chroma server, application architectural characteristics (such as complexity, scale, performance etc) should be considered when deciding to use one or the other.
+Similar to SQLite vs Postgres/MySQL, PersistentClient vs HTTPClient with Chroma server, application architectural characteristics (such as complexity, scale, performance etc) should be considered when deciding to use one or the other.

 HTTP Client